 - Test results take time to reach us, so please do not ring before you have been asked to do so.
 Enquiries about tests ordered by the hospital should be directed to the hospital, not the practice.
 If you would like to request your test results online, you can do so by completing the Test Results triage.

 - We ask that you treat the doctors and the practice staff with courtesy and respect.

 - Please read our practice booklet.
 This will help you to get the best out of the services we offer.
 It is important you understand the information given to you.
-Please ask us questions if you are unsure of anything.
+Please ask us questions by completing our online form if you are unsure of anything.

 - Remember you are responsible for your own health and the health of your children.
 We will give you our professional help and advice; please act upon it.